mcfnord/rml/src/bc.md

-my own volition, under my own power, and at my own expense, I immediately travelled 33 miles into the custody and confinement of the state, knowing well through counsel that I might not appear before a judge until after the weekend.
+my own volition, under my own power, and at my own expense, I immediately travelled 33 miles into the custody and confinement of the state, knowing well through counsel that I was unlikely to appear before a judge until after the weekend.
 Lindquist’s folksy language implies the force of the state was needed and employed to gain my custody, which suggests I hold lawful authority in disdain, and maybe even put up a fight.
 The documented facts provide no defense for this false and maligning innuendo.

+## Claim: Investigators consider Dempsey a threat

+His investigators were bamboozled by dishonest complaintents, but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.

+This is the only claim by Lindquist that's truthful.
+His investigators did think I was a threat.
+They were bamboozled, and Lindquist repeated their false conclusion.
+His statement is a clear violation of the Rules of Professional Conduct.
+I was not at large, or on the run.
+I was safely in the custody of the state.
+So why make people hate and fear me?
+His own self-promotion is the only explanation, and his very public statement, like the rest, substantially endangered my right to a fair trial.

 ## Worst kind of prejudicial statements

 Based on the Rules of your Bar Association, Lindquist’s claims are the worst kind of prejudicial statements, as they are:

  + Statements disseminated by public communication to an unusually large audience, especially in the juror pool